-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.

-Simple Image Access Protocol (SIAP) defines a protocol for retrieving image data from a variety of astronomical image repositories through a uniform interface.
+Simple Image Access Protocol (SIAP) defines an interface for querying and retrieving image data from a variety of astronomical image repositories through a uniform interface.
 The interface is meant to be reasonably simple to implement by service providers.
 A query defining a rectangular region on the sky is used to query for candidate images.
 The service returns a list of candidate images formatted as a VOTable.
 For each candidate image an access reference URL may be used to retrieve the image.
 Images may be returned in a variety of formats including FITS and various graphics formats.

-As most of the IVOA Data Access Protocol, SIAP makes use of VOTable for metadata exchange, STC and UCD for metadata description.
-Nonetheless, as one of the very early IVOA standard, SIAP does not use Utypes and Units for metadata description like other more recent Data Access Protocol do.
+As with most of the IVOA Data Access Protocol, SIAP makes use of VOTable for metadata exchange, STC and UCD for metadata description.
+However, as one of the very early IVOA standard, SIAP does not use Utypes and Units for metadata description.